 A picture may be worth a thousand words.
 But in social media marketing, visual assets in posts ensure 94% more views than one without.
-Pinterest and Instagram know this all too well.
-In fact, Pinterest is now the 2nd largest driver of traffic.
+Social Media Examiner noted in their 2019 Social Media Marketing Industry Report that 73% of marketers are using Instagram and it’s now the 2nd most important social platform for marketing.

-Since 65% of the population is visual learners, if you aren’t focusing on visuals in your social media posts or in your marketing, you are missing the boat.
+Since 65% of the population is visual learners, if you aren’t focusing on visuals in your social media posts or in your marketing, you’re missing the boat.
+Or at least 2/3 of the boat.
 When people hear information, they’re only likely to remember 10% of it three days later.
 But if there is a visual image, they will remember 65%.

 Why should you use images to market your brand?

 - Algorithms are paying attention.
-On Facebook, as users are perusing content, their algorithm is taking note of the types of content people pause on.
+On Facebook, as users are scrolling through content, the algorithm is taking note of the types of content people pause on.
 It will then start showing more content like this in users’ newsfeeds.
 Have you ever stopped to watch a video of a puppy doing something cute and then notice more of these videos popping up on your newsfeed?
+How can your image stop the scroll?

 - In addition to catching more eyes, the right image can convey connections and emotions your content may not achieve on its own.
 Think like your customers.
-If you are a mortgage broker, attach images of families in front of a SOLD sign on a house.
+If you are a mortgage broker, an image of a family in front of a SOLD sign on a house invokes a happy emotion.
+Pictures of people signing contracts probably cause anxiety and stress.

 - Visuals will help you STAND OUT amongst your competition.
 If you are using proper visual elements in your social media marketing and your competition isn’t, who is getting the extra attention from potential customers?
 You are!

-Are you convinced yet?
 Where do you begin and how can you use images in your social media marketing?
-A few examples of how in include visual assets are:
+A few examples of how to include visual assets are:

 - Create an industry-specific quote or highlight statistics on an image.
 There are many sources for free images and sites like Canva or PicMonkey that can help even an amateur create fantastic graphics.